hphelion/docs.hpcloud.com/apispecs/c1.0/dns/hpcloud-dns-v1.md

 # 2. Architecture View

-### 2.1 Overview*References to architectural details of the service.*### 2.2 Conceptual/Logical Architecture View*Describe the logical components of the system and their responsibilities*### 2.3 Infrastructure Architecture View*Describe how the API fits into the overall HPCS Infrastructure*### 2.4 Entity Relationship Diagram*Describe the relationships between the various entities (resources) involved in the API*## 3.
-Account-level View*Describe the relationship of the API with respect to the accounts, groups, tenants, regions, availability zones etc.*### 3.1 Accounts*Describe the structure of the user accounts, groups and tenants.
-Currently this might be described separately in context of Control Services, but in future each service API needs to state their usage.
-In future CS might support complex group hierarchies, enterprise account structures while there maybe a phased adoption by individual service APIs*### 3.2 Regions and Availability Zones*Describe the availability of the service API in different regions and availability zones.
-State plans for future expansion as well.***Region(s)**: region-a**Availability Zone(s)**: az-1, az-2, az-3 **Future Expansion**: region-b### 3.3 Service Catalog*Describe if the service API is exposed via the service catalog.
-Reference the fragment of the service catalog showing the structure.*The service is exposed in the service catalog, as shown in the following fragment:    {
+### 2.1 Overview
+HP Cloud DNS is a service includes a set of restful APIs for the display, creation, modification and deletion of DNS records.
+This service offers users the ability to manage their domains and have DNS servers to serve DNS queries worldwide using graphically distributed DNS servers.

+### 2.2 Conceptual/Logical Architecture View
+To use the HP Cloud DNS API effectively, you should understand several key concepts.

+### 2.2.1 DNS
+DNS, or Domain Name Service, is a service that provides a telephone book-like lookup of the actual internet address (IP address) of a domains.
+This is called name resolution.
+For instance, if a user wants to be able to access mytestdomain.com in their browser, DNS provides the mechanism for the browswer to know that the server is 1.2.3.4 (or whatever IP address it may be)

+### 2.2.2 Domain Name
+A domain name is an identification string that defines a realm of administrative autonomy, authority, or control on the Internet.
+An example of this is mytestdomain.com

+### 2.3 Infrastructure Architecture View
+HP Cloud DNS fits into the HP Cloud ecosystem of APIs by utilizing the common authentication mechanisms as other HP cloud services.
+In order to use HP Cloud DNS, a user account must be 'activated' all API calls will require a valid HP Cloud authentication token.

+## 3. Account-level View
+Once the account is activated, the HP Cloud DNS service will show up in the service catelog returned during user login.
+In addition, the HP Cloud DNS endpoint to be used will also be presented.

+### 3.1 Accounts
+Once logged into the HP Cloud, a service catalog will list the availability of HP Cloud DNS, roles and endpoints for the region logged into and for which the user is activated for.

+*The following is an example of the HP Cloud DNS information within the service catalog including roles and endpoints*

+    "user": {
+        "id": "1234567890",
+        "name": "user@somename.com",
+        "roles": [
+          {
+            "id": "00000000004024",
+            "serviceId": "140",
+            "name": "user",
+            "tenantId": "9876543210"
+          },
+          {
+            "id": "00000000004004",
+            "serviceId": "100",
+            "name": "domainuser"
+          },
+          {
+            "id": "91643347410087",
+            "serviceId": "240",
+            "name": "dns-admin",
+            "tenantId": "9876543210"
+          },
+          {
+            "id": "00000000004003",
+            "serviceId": "100",
+            "name": "domainadmin"
+          }
+        ]
+      },
+      "serviceCatalog": [
+        ...
+        {
+          "name": "DNS",
+          "type": "hpext:dns",
+          "endpoints": [{
+            "tenantId": "74562296981260",
+            "publicURL": "https:\/\/region-a.geo-1.dns.hpcloudsvc.com\/v1\/",
+            "publicURL2": "",
+            "region": "region-a.geo-1",
+            "versionId": "1",
+            "versionInfo": "https:\/\/region-a.geo-1.dns.hpcloudsvc.com\/v1\/",
+            "versionList": "https:\/\/region-a.geo-1.dns.hpcloudsvc.com\/"
+          }]
+        },
+      ]
+    }}

+### 3.2 Regions and Availability Zones
+HP Cloud DNS does not have AZ-specific endpoints but utilizes all AZs internally.
+It is available in region A

+**Region(s)**: region-a

+**Availability Zone(s)**: az-1, az-2, az-3

+**Future Expansion**: region-b

+### 3.3 Service Catalog
+*Describe if the service API is exposed via the service catalog.
+Reference the fragment of the service catalog showing the structure.*

+The service is exposed in the service catalog, as shown in the following fragment:

+    {
         "name": "DNS",
         "type": "hpext:dns",
         "endpoints": [